Repurchase Agreements, Repo Market Risks, and Their Regulations

 The Dodd-Frank Wall Street Reform Act regulates hedge funds owned by banks, making sure they don't use investors' money to make deals for themselves.
 Other hedge funds are now regulated by the Securities and Exchange Commission.

-The Federal Reserve has required banks to hold a larger amount of securities on hand to secure these risky short-term loans.
+The Fed has required banks to hold a larger amount of securities on hand to secure these risky short-term loans.
 This is one reason banks are cutting back on that side of their business.
 It's ironic that this regulation, designed to reduce volatility, is actually creating more.
-But the Fed said it's worth it, because financial markets were too dependent on short-term lending in the past.
+But the Fed said it's worth it because financial markets were too dependent on short-term lending in the past.

 Fed members warn that hedge funds should be required to keep more of their own cash on hand to cover these losses, instead of relying so heavily on the repo market.
 The Fed and the SEC must work together to develop the same set of standards for the hedge funds they oversee.
 Foreign regulators must be included, as well.
 Otherwise, U.S. companies will have higher costs and be at a competitive disadvantage.